 - If having groundworks around the building to allow the sewage to flow by gravity is more expensive than the cost of a sewage pumping station.

-The Advantages for having Sewage Pumping Station Installed?
+The Advantages of having Sewage Pumping Station Installed?

 Problems with Having a Sewage Pumping Station